 Key Information from UC Santa Barbara’s Title IX & Sexual Harassment Policy Compliance Office

-If you have questions about how the policy might be applied to a particular incident or you have other questions that are not answered by the FAQs, please contact me at firstname.lastname@example.org.
-Additional information is available on the UCSB Title IX website.
+If you have questions about how the updated policy might be applied to a particular incident, please contact me at email@example.com.
+Additional information related to the Title IX Office’s services is available on the UCSB Title IX website.

 Title IX Officer